ProxioDev/ValioBungee/README.md

 You can find it [here](https://github.com/proxiodev/RedisBungee/blob/master/LICENSE)

-You can find the original RedisBungee by minecrafter [here](https://github.com/minecrafter/RedisBungee) or spigot page [here](https://www.spigotmc.org/resources/redisbungee.13494/)
+You can find the original RedisBungee by Tux [here](https://github.com/minecrafter/RedisBungee) or spigot page [here](https://www.spigotmc.org/resources/redisbungee.13494/)

 ## Support